home-assistant/home-assistant.io/source/_integrations/solarlog.markdown

 {% important %}
 If password protection for the general user is deactivated, the open JSON interface is activated by default.
 For security reasons it is recommended to activate the user password.
 Please note that the open JSON interface only exposes a limites amount of data.
-Even if the open JSON interface has been activated but you do not have the user password, only limited data is available in the integration (https://www.home-assistant.io/integrations/solarlog/#sensors).
-For [full functionality](https://www.home-assistant.io/integrations/solarlog/#additional_data) you need the user password or the user password should be deactivated (not recommended).
+Even if the open JSON interface has been activated but you do not have the user password, only limited data is available in the integration (#sensors).
+For [full functionality](#additional-data) you need the user password or the user password should be deactivated (not recommended).
 {% endimportant %}

 {% include integrations/config_flow.md %}